Heinz Steinmann

-Heinz Steinmann (born 1 February 1938) is a German former footballer who played as a defender.
+Heinz Steinmann (1 February 1938 – 18 March 2023) was a German footballer who played as a defender.
 He spent eight seasons in the Bundesliga with 1.
 FC Saarbrücken and Werder Bremen, winning the Bundesliga in the 1964–65 season with Werder Bremen.
-He also represented Germany three times, all in friendlies.
+He also represented West Germany three times, all in friendlies.
 He scored an equaliser in a 2–2 draw against France in 1962.

+Death

+Steinmann died in March 2023, at the age of 85.